-As the government starts to ease coronavirus restrictions, we can confirm that from 12 April we’ll be reintroducing our full repairs service.
+As the government starts to ease coronavirus restrictions, we can confirm that we've reintroduced our full repairs service.
 This will be on a phased approach, focusing initially on customers who have already reported a repair.
 This also includes our planned maintenance service (planned home improvements, such as kitchen or bathroom replacements).
 We’ll also continue to deal with all emergency repairs, safety works and checks (such as gas servicing), and our caretaking and grounds maintenance services.

 Thank you for your patience as it will be some time before our services are completely back to normal but be assured that we’re doing all we can to provide the best possible service, including recruiting more trade staff and using specialist contractors.

 As we resume our services, you don’t need to contact us if you’ve already reported a repair or had one cancelled.
 We haven’t forgotten, we’ll contact you with an appointment time as soon as we’re able to.
 And if you had a planned home improvement scheduled before lockdown, we’ll be in touch to book this back in.

 Please continue to report new repairs to us, so we can schedule in appointments once we’re able to.
 However, non-emergency repairs are unlikely to be scheduled until the summer, while we focus on completing already reported repairs.

 We've put measures in place to ensure your safety, and the safety of our staff.
 When arriving at your home, we’ll ask you a series of pre-screening questions to check if you or anyone in your home is self-isolating and/or has any of the coronavirus symptoms.
 We’ll wear personal protective equipment and bring cleaning materials and we’ll also ask you to keep out of the room or area where we’ll be working.
 To give added protection we’ll now be expecting you to wear a face mask for us to enter your home.
 If face masks aren’t worn we reserve the right to not come in.